 Visiting Lecturer: Appointments to the position of Visiting Lecturer will be made with the understanding that appointees must receive their doctorates or the equivalent terminal degree by October 15 following their second year at Skidmore in order to move onto tenure-track lines.
 By May 1 in the second year of service, such appointees must show evidence that the degree is or will be completed by October 15.
 If this condition is met, the department shall determine whether or not the appointee should be offered a tenure-track position.
-Neither professional accomplishment beyond the completion of the terminal degree nor community service shall be applied as criteria in this decision.
-Appointees who fail to complete the degree by October 15 following their second year shall receive contracts for a third and terminal year at the College.
+Neither professional accomplishment beyond the complete the degree by October 15 following their second year at the Complete the degree by October 15 following their second year shall receive contracts for a third and terminal year at the College.
 Exceptions to this date may be granted when the Dean of the Faculty/Vice President for Academic Affairs judges there are procedural circumstances beyond the candidate's control.